The Sun Archive

 “To make biological survival possible, Mind at Large has to be funneled through the reducing valve of the brain and nervous system.
 What comes out at the other end is a measly trickle of the kind of consciousness which will help us to stay alive on the surface of this particular planet.”

 Goethe portrayed this journey, and quandary, in the tale of The Green Snake the Beautiful Lily and Faust.
 The path is the quest for freedom that finds a bridge, and balance, between the two worlds.
 Our necessary lives in the physical world are intertwined with the spiritual worlds, yet the realm of the invisible remains concealed from us without a method, and path, to pierce the veil.
-Most of us, it seems, are only dimly aware of the reality of the spiritual worlds until we locate certain keys and unlock a perception through education, seeking, and patience.
-It is art and a science.
+Piercing the veil is the great challenge.
+We are unaware of the spiritual worlds until we locate certain keys and unlock a perception through education and effort that enables us to look at things a slightly different way.
+It is a path that needs to be undertaken in an altruistic, heartful, objective, and informed way.

-This task should be undertaken while disposing of needless and inherited dogmas which are often rooted in illusions and falsehoods that may characterize the environment in which we are born and live.
-Some dogmas, which were founded on sound moral principles and ideas, are useful and keep us on the good path.
-We cannot allow ourselves to be pulled away into the realm of illusions because we despise being confined by sound life principles.
-Conversely, we must now allow ourselves to be confined by rigid rules that blind us to illusions.
-A true seeker pursues the task of piercing the veil that lies behind the world of appearance where the true causes of forms, events, ideas, and relationships exist.
-He or she does in a balanced way courageously and compassionately.
+Along those lines, keeping one’s self grounded, without being overly influenced by the minutiae of a polarized materialistic life, is an important and difficult challenge.
+This task should be undertaken while disposing of needless and inherited dogmas, which are often rooted in illusions and falsehoods, that may characterize the environment in which we are born and live.
+Some dogmas, which were founded on sound moral principles and ideas, are useful and keep us on a good path.
+Shirking all dogma because one wants to embrace lawlessness is not balance; it is rebelliousness.
+We cannot allow ourselves to be pulled away into the realm of selfishness because we despise being confined by sound life principles.
+Conversely, we must now allow ourselves to be confined by rigid rules that blind us to a quest for those answers that lay behind the world of appearance.
+Thus, a true seeker pursues the task of piercing the veil that lies behind the world of appearance which unveils the true causes of forms, events, ideas, and relationships in a balanced way.

 It is naïve to think that someone who embraces the seeker’s path is perfect or nearly perfect.
 This is never the case.
-On the seeker’s path, however, we must ground ourselves with a strong moral foundation that is in alignment with altruistic spiritual principles as we branch out into the unknown.
+On the seeker’s path, however, we must mark our moral attitude against a foundation that is in alignment with altruistic spiritual principles as we branch out into the unknown.
 If we suffer from personality flaws, vices, or impediments, and we learn to know and control them, we can transform them.
 If we adopt a genuine practicum for change and take it into the heart and soul, one will find answers to the enduring questions.
 If we cannot, or will not, take control of self-destructive patterns, fears, and blockages, then they take control of us and lead us into error.
 They lead us away from the good path.
-The true ancient Greeks philosophers, who embarked on a path of spiritual initiation which also led to the discovery of scientific truths in the world of nature and logic, referred to this paradigm for human life as finding the “mean” or “balance.”
+The true ancient Greeks philosophers, who embarked on a path of spiritual initiation which also led to the discovery of scientific truths in the world of nature and logic, referred to this paradigm for human life as finding the “mean” or “balance”.

 Axioms emerge as fundamental, and insightful, truths as we make our way down the path and pursue the true causes of life’s events, inequities, circumstances, environments, and injustices which have become burning questions that must be resolved to the seeker.
 Inspiration alone will not lead us to the answers.
 A seeker searches for a genuine method; a structured path for spiritual initiation and inner transformation.
 If the method adopted is valid and results are achieved, we can begin to unfold latent inner capabilities and make informed decisions regarding our lives and relationships…and subsequently our destiny and the role we seek to play in the future.
 We become conscious of the reality that the people and events that we face on the path of life are reflections of ourselves, as driven by karma and our attitude, by way of seeds planted in prior lifetimes which have led to our current circumstances.
 This difficult path reveals that we are a part of the spiritual and physical worlds as eternal beings.
 The revelation allows us to recognize the deeds, thoughts, and activities of our unique karmic history and hopefully heal and continue productive relationships with those with whom we love and are connected.

-The inner path of discovery seeks to unravel the mysteries of the world and the universe as they are inextricably linked.
-The world was created and is sustained out of the forces of the Universe – sustained and generated by higher beings - and a symbiotic relationship exists between the two.
-This leads to a quest to understand God – the creator - or the source and relationships to humanity.
-Thus, the path becomes, in a peculiar way, an uncomfortable experience as one is always pressing forward and strips away that old skins of the past.
+The inner path of discovery seeks to unravel the Mysteries of the world and the universe as they are inextricably linked.
+The world was created and is sustained out of the forces of the Universe and a symbiotic relationship exists between the two.
+This leads to a quest to understand “God” or the source and relationships to humanity.
+Thus, the path becomes, in a peculiar way, an uncomfortable experience as one is always pressing forward.
 It is a journey characterized by changes, experiences, and tests.
 However, one observes the great heights and depths of the human being on the path, and in themselves, and thus must learn to confront and pass through the swamp of human thinking, feeling, and willing as we work our way through the tertiary world knowing that is filled with illusions and countless injustices which, by the very nature of life, exists.
+We must be careful not to allow ourselves to fall into the abyss of fatalism which weakens the human heart, resolve, and spirit.
 On the seeker’s path, one invariably becomes an Odysseus as we travel along Poseidon’s Sea trying to find our way home constantly challenged by events and changes that confront us.

 "Whatever else you do or forbear, impose upon yourself the task of happiness; and now and then abandon yourself to the joy of laughter.
 And however much you condemn the evil in the world, remember that the world is not all evil; that somewhere children are at play, as you yourself in the old days; that women still find joy in the stalwart hearts of men; And that men, treading with restless feet their many paths, may yet find refuge from the storms of the world in the cheerful house of love."

 Thus, as one studies genuine karmic principles, revelations emerge regarding individual human relationships in ours, and perhaps others, lives.
-Most of our karmic relationships extend far back into history as we human beings have been here for a very, very long time.[13]
+Most of our karmic relationships extend far back into history as we human beings have been here for a very, very long time.
 To discover the origin of our current relationships, we are compelled to seek out and rely on the use of an otherwise latent faculty that is loosely described in modern terms as intuition.
-Most people today use this term to mean something ambiguous akin to a “certain feeling,” “naturally follows,” or “automatically knows.”
+The vast majority of people today use this term to mean something akin to a “certain feeling,” “naturally follows,” or “automatically knows.”
+On the seeker’s path, the faculty of intuition is just one stage of inner expansion that expands far beyond that ambiguous concept.

 Genuine spiritual intuition, however, is an expanded conscious clairvoyant faculty that is cultivated and developed over time in an informed way.
 It unfolds gradually by degrees and only with great effort.
 Some who consider themselves “mediums” rely on an inherited ability that is a carry-over from prior lifetimes.
 If this faculty is matured to a conscious level, which is to say that one learns how to accurately perceive the source and content of information that is received, it becomes a reliable tool for knowledge and discovery.
 If deliberately sought in a genuine way and in the right spirit, insights regarding karmic histories can be achieved albeit quite gradually and with assistance.

-Throughout this work, I use expressions such as “intuition suggests…” and “intuition revealed…” in a sense which applies to one of the aspects of clairvoyant perception as described by Dr. Steiner which occurs in three stages that sometimes overlap with one another.
+Throughout this work, I use expressions such as “intuition suggests…” and “intuition revealed…” in a vague sense which applies to one of the aspects of clairvoyant perception as described by Dr. Steiner which occurs in three stages that sometimes overlap with one another.
 In Anthroposophical terms, Dr. Steiner describes three stages of spiritual perception and cognition that develop gradually on the seeker’s path; (1) imagination, (2) inspiration, and (3) intuition.
-In Lecture 1 of The Gospel of St. Luke, Dr. Steiner indicated that people who possess a degree of clairvoyance typically rise to the stage of imagination.
+In Lecture 1 of The Gospel of St. Luke, Dr. Steiner indicated that people who possess some degree of clairvoyance typically rise to the stage of imagination.
 However, seekers who achieve a higher degree of advancement, which leads to a higher degree of spiritual attainment or initiation, acquire, and utilize the expanded faculties of inspiration and intuition.
+Concepts such as these, including spiritual initiation and the “Mysteries,” are elaborated upon at a high level in the chapter A Foundation in Light of Spiritual Science of this work.

 “The genuine reality of an impression arising through true clairvoyance may show in one way or another our relationship to another person on earth.
 However, we must remember that through incorrect clairvoyance many previous incarnations are described, relating us to our close friends and enemies; this is mostly nonsense.
 If the perception you receive is truly genuine, it will show you a relationship to a person whom it is impossible at the time to draw near to.
 These things cannot be applied directly to practical life.”